MziziM/ChurpayPlatform/replit.md

 - System validates fee structure on startup and exits if compromised
 - Added /api/system/protection-status endpoint for monitoring
 - Documented all protected files and modification rules in CODE_LOCK.md
-- Only explicitly requested changes permitted on locked files
+- **FINAL LOCK**: Only explicitly requested changes permitted - platform is production-ready

 ## Revenue Sharing Feature (January 2025)
 - Added 10% annual revenue sharing benefit for churches